Rubén Sellés

-Rubén Sellés Salvador (born 15 June 1983) is a Spanish professional football manager who is the manager of Segunda División club Real Zaragoza.
+Rubén Sellés Salvador (born 15 June 1983) is a Spanish professional football manager, currently in charge of AEK Larnaca.

-Sellés has also managed Southampton in the Premier League and Reading.
-With coaching experience in Greece, Russia, Azerbaijan, Denmark, Spain and England, Sellés has a Master's degree in Sports & Physiology from the University of Valencia, and graduated from UEFA's Pro Licence programme aged 25.
+Sellés has a Master's degree in Sports & Physiology from the University of Valencia, where he also coached of the university's football team, and graduated from the UEFA Pro Licence programme at the age of 25.

+He has managed Southampton, Reading, Hull City and Sheffield United in England, Zaragoza in his native Spain, and also has coaching experience in Greece, Russia, Azerbaijan, and Denmark.

+Playing career

+Born in Marxalenes, a neighborhood in Valencia, Sellés played for local side Parreta before finishing his playing career with Burjassot.

 Coaching career

-Born in Marxalenes, a neighborhood in Valencia, Sellés played for local side Parreta CF before finishing his playing career with Burjassot.
-At the age of 16, he was already coaching the youth sides of Parreta.
+At the age of 16, Sellés was already coaching the youth sides of Parreta.
 In 2002, Sellés entered the University of Valencia and became a coach of the university's football team; he led the club to a promotion from the Segunda Regional in their first senior season, and kept the club in the Primera Regional in the following campaigns.

 At the start of the 2008–09 season, Sellés joined a host of compatriots at Greek side Aris Thessaloniki, being an assistant fitness coach.
 He departed in 2009 to perform a similar role for the Juvenil squad of Villarreal.

 In 2010, Sellés travelled to Russia, acting as assistant manager to Igor Lediakhov at Shinnik Yaroslavl.
 He later worked as Óscar Fernández's assistant at Asteras Tripolis and Gandía, before joining Neftçi; he remained an assistant manager there for two seasons, under managers Boyukagha Hajiyev, Arif Asadov, Nazim Suleymanov and Tarlan Ahmadov.

 Sellés moved to Norwegian club Strømsgodset in 2015, working as Chief Data Analyst, before returning to Azerbaijan as an assistant of Gurban Gurbanov at Qarabağ.
 In July 2018, he joined Danish club Aarhus, assisting manager David Nielsen for two seasons.

 In July 2020, Sellés returned to his hometown after being appointed manager of Valencia's Juvenil B squad.
 On 1 January 2021, he returned to Denmark and joined Copenhagen as assistant manager to Jess Thorup.